-In order to complete the humanities major, the student must submit to the director of the Division of Humanities, in consultation with a full-time member of the faculty in the Division of Humanities, a written prospectus outlining his or her program of study.
+In order to complete the humanities major, the student must submit to the director of the Division of Humanities, in consultation with a full-time faculty member in the Division of Humanities, a written prospectus outlining his or her program of study.
 The student, the consulting faculty member, and the director must sign the prospectus no later than the end of the first semester in which the student declares the major.
-The student's program of study must also satisfy these requirements: